sakshijain009/Just-Problems/Tree/README.md

 - The left subtree is traversed first
 - Then the right subtree is traversed

+### LevelOrder
+Level Order Traversal technique is defined as a method to traverse a Tree such that all nodes present in the same level are traversed completely before traversing the next level.
+> using a queue
 - Finally, the root node of the subtree is traversed